import pandas as pd

 fig.set_title("Theta decomposition");

 Finally, we visualise the forecasts from this theta decomposition model.
+We only plot the final 360 observations for the visualisation.

-6.7 Forecasting with Seasonal Decomposition
+Forecasting with Seasonal Decomposition

 Continuing with the tourism data, we demonstrate how we can utilise a seasonal decomposition (not theta decomposition) model to make forecasts.
 Recall that a seasonal decomposition breaks the series down into the trend, seasonal and residual components.
 Seasonal decompositions are typically used to study a time series, but they can also be used to make forecasts.
 One approach is to use either ARIMA or ETS to predict the seasonally adjusted component, and then to use a seasonal naive model to predict the seasonal component.
 These two forecasts will then be combined to create the final forecast.